psx95/learning-go/testing/testing.md

 This means that the some test conditions failed, but the test is still valid and so other conditions may still be checked - the test function keeps running.
 Methods to indicate this kind of failure -
 1. `t.Fail()` - Simply marks test as failed and moves on
-2. `t.Error(...interface{})` - Same as fail, but allows the user to pass additional information through the variatic interfaces.
+2. `t.Error(...interface{})` - Same as fail, but allows the user to pass additional information through the variadic interfaces.
 3. `t.Errorf(string, ...interface{{})` - Same as error, but allows the user to pass a formatted string instead of raw input types.
 *Note: Each of these methods have a corresponding method which results in the immediate failure of the test.
 This is discussed below.*